SeiryuZ/HemeWeb/README.md

 ## Plan of Attack
 From the discussion on 24th February 2016, basically these are the steps roughly we are going to take for this project:

-### 1) Separate HemelB core into its own container
+### 1) Separate HemeLB core into its own container
 This is a straight-forward step.
-Whatever the implementation in the end, having HemelB on its own container, separately from the container which contains the whole workflow from setup step is better.
-We want to have a HemelB-core only clusters that do not need other part.
+Whatever the implementation in the end, having HemeLB on its own container, separately from the container which contains the whole workflow from setup step is better.
+We want to have a HemeLB-core only clusters that do not need other part.

 **Decision Point!**
 a)  (Alan asked) Do we even need docker container?
-Yes, the purpose of having HemelB core packaged into its own container on dockerhub is that people can easily install HemelB core on their own.
-It's not a required step for this project to be successful, but it will benefit the community for easy distribution of HemelB core.
+Yes, the purpose of having HemeLB core packaged into its own container on dockerhub is that people can easily install HemeLB core on their own.
+It's not a required step for this project to be successful, but it will benefit the community for easy distribution of HemeLB core.

-### 2) Orchestrate the deployment of HemelB cluster
+### 2) Orchestrate the deployment of HemeLB cluster

-We need tools to deploy HemelB core as a compute server in AWS easily.
+We need tools to deploy HemeLB core as a compute server in AWS easily.
 There are few possible tools:

 1. CfnClusters, basically python CLI with boto lib, optimized for HPC, [doc](http://cfncluster.readthedocs.org/en/latest/hello_world.html)
 2. Ansible, more general-purpose system automation, [Ansible-Docker](https://www.ansible.com/docker)